Alexsandruss/anime-recommender/README.md

 ## Client

-Interfaces: HTTP, Android application.
+Interfaces: HTTP requests, Android application.

 Example of HTTP request with curl: `curl -X POST -d 'Girls & Panzer;Shaman King;Death Note' localhost:8080`

-Copy `server/anime_titles.txt` to `.../res/raw` for anime title suggestions inside Android application
+Copy `server/anime_titles.txt` to `{ANDROID_APP_PREFIX}/res/raw` for anime title suggestions inside Android application

-Security and network warning for Android application: server address is set up to localhost with security check bypass, do not use server and application in real production
+Security and network warning for Android application: server address is set up to localhost with security check bypass, do not use server and application in production